StuPM/personal-film-tracker/README.md

 - Styles for 400px wide.

+# Bugs

+- Why doesn't a film add
+- Capture films with no posters

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).